We now have a new online booking system, so do please read our instructions even if you have applied for this exam before.

 - Allocation of places - overseas clinical centres

-- What happens after you submit and pay
+- What happens after you submit your application

 You will need to have passed all three theory exams before you can apply for MRCPCH Clinical.

 To optimise your chances of success in the MRCPCH Clinical we strongly recommend that you have:

 - completed a period of training lasting two and a half years from the graduation date on your diploma of medical qualification

 - spent no less than 12 months in posts involving the care of emergency paediatric patients (it is desirable that at least six months in a post with a strong emphasis on responsibility for unselected emergency admissions) within the five years prior to your exam date - note this does include clinical attachments